JFredricks1/docs/Capstone-SAIQA/docs/MainAlgorithms.md

 ![DMN Model](/Capstone-SAIQA/img/DMN_Model.jpg/)

 Based off the research paper referenced (Kumar et al., 2015) as well as a tutorial QA with TensorFlow and modified to run a single time without retraining.
 Tensorflow handles a majority of the code, resulting in a response from the algorithm to take roughly 8 seconds.
-Trained using the bAbi dataset's first task, which trains only to answer off of a single fact.
+Trained using the bAbi dataset's first task, which trains only to answer off a single fact.

 # Reference